Destination Indiana: Historic New Harmony offers history, outdoor recreation, and shopping

 “New harmony and it’s history has always been about education and science and progressive thought. this is a learning classroom, a living classroom,” said Historic New Harmony Assistant Director Mason.

-When you walk through town, one thousand years of history will greet you.
+When you walk through town, 1,000 years of history will greet you.
 Everything from the Native Americans to the Harmonist Society at the beginning of the 1800’s through the Owen period.

 The unique architecture of the Atheneum, a welcome center, offers a glimpse of life hundreds of years ago.